 For those of you living in New Zealand or planning a trip to New Zealand Blue Duck Lodge is one special place you need to experience.

 Out one night having a couple of beers a friend of a friend said you should look up this place called Blue Duck Lodge.
 So naturally I got online and found they had a great website that clearly showed the natural beauty of the place and the host of activities on offer.
-I gathered a team of four couples and two dogs and we headed down in a Spaceships campervan and a 4WD Toyota Hilux to see what this place was all about.
+We gathered and we headed deep into the central north island of New Zealand to see what this place was all about.

 We arrived and were greeted by Dan Steele who is in charge down that way.
 At this stage Dan was basically a one man band running the farm, building lodges and looking after guests.
 We learnt a huge amount about the conservation he is committed to, the history of the area, all the activities on offer and on the last night how to dance on the table whilst looking like a stag!

 The Blue Duck Lodge 4WD Eco tour is a great activity and one everyone can get involved with.
 We got the full tour of the farm which involves 4WD Polaris style motorbikes, gumboots and some really cool old huts that were built by hand by the first farmers and lots more interesting things along the way, like how the old paddle boat would bring supplies in and out, where the horse and cart tracks were and Maori Pa sites.
 As a bonus we managed to catch a pig out the back of the farm and cooked him up for dinner.

 The remote bush gorges offer great habitat for the Blue Duck and native bats which you can see at certain times.
 There is a large scale working programme in place for pest eradication and Blue Duck protection which Dan tells you about.
 These gorges also provide canoe and jet boat options plus fly and spin fishing for trout.